Skip to main content

 Rule Configuration Format

-Security rules are configured in JSON format, with the basic structure as follows:
+Security Rules are configured using JSON format, with the basic structure as follows:

 {